-Waffles the giraffe is remembered as a friend to kids and best man at wedding
+Waffles the giraffe is remembered as a friend to kids and a best man at wedding

 Roer said another young girl with a giraffe toy had told her mother that the tongue “wasn’t right.”
 Roer said the girl’s family affixed a new tongue to match the way Waffles’s hung out of his mouth.

 Another day, Roer said she was watching the zoo’s security cameras when she became concerned about a teenager’s interactions with Waffles.
-She was worried the giraffe was being abused, but when she went to check she realized something very different was going on.
+She was worried that the giraffe was being abused, but when she went to check, she realized something very different was going on.
 The boy, 14, was nonverbal and autistic.
 He was rubbing Waffles’s horns, known as ossicones.

 “He had made this connection with Waffles,” Roer said.
 “It was really remarkable to see.”

 Fairfax County fire officials said Tuesday they were still trying to determine what caused the blaze, but Roer said it may have started with a heater used to warm the animals in the barn on chilly nights.
-She said it appeared the fire began in the portion of the barn that housed Waffles and the other giraffe.
+She said it appeared the fire began in the portion of the barn that housed the giraffes.

 Fire crews responded to the scene around 5:30 p.m.
-Thursday and fought the blaze for about 45 minutes, before it was brought under control.
-Fire officials and Roer said they did not have an estimate of how much damage was caused, but the barn was mostly destroyed.
+Thursday and fought the blaze for about 45 minutes before it was brought under control.
+Fire officials and Roer said they did not have an estimate for the damage, but the barn was nearly destroyed.

 In 2016, Roer and her husband acquired Zoofari, formerly known as the Reston Zoo.
 Under previous ownership, the zoo had a troubled history that included a former zookeeper being convicted of animal abuse.
 The most recent available federal inspection of Roer’s Zoofari, which was from 2019, shows no issues.

 Roer said Waffles was a 5-year-old reticulated giraffe, the kind with a distinctive pattern of large brownish spots.
-The zoo will remain closed through Friday, and Roer said she is making a grief counselor available to staff, who she said are mourning.
+The zoo will remain closed through Friday, and Roer said she is making a grief counselor available to the staff.

 Roer said the zoo had been searching for a companion for Waffles for years, before finding one in recent weeks.
 They had yet to name the other male, but in the days before his death Waffles got to run in the yard with the other giraffe.